revelationes/Battle-Camp-Combo-Maker/README.md

 `Battle-Camp-Combo-Maker` is a Javascript application to find an optimal path leading to a high-combo move in Battle Camp.

-This is a modification from pndopt (Puzzle and Dragon Optimizer) by kennytm (https://github.com/kennytm)
+This is a modification from pndopt (Puzzle and Dragon Optimizer) by kennytm (https://github.com/kennytm).
+Go to https://revelationes.github.io/Battle-Camp-Combo-Maker/Battle-Camp-Combo-Maker.html for usage.

 Usage
 -----